Brett Bodine Racing: Car No. 11 history

 Despite the team's success in 2001 a primary sponsor was not forthcoming for 2002.
 Brett entered the season with just the associates Timberland Pro and Wells Fargo Financial.
 Dura Lube came on to help out early in the season until Brett picked up Hooters sponsorship for the 4th race of the season.
 At the start of the 2002 season the team were way behind in all aspects due to securing sponsorship so late in the season.
-Brett managed no top tens, only 4 top 20s, and 36th in the final standings while missing four races.
+Brett managed no top tens, only four top-20s, and 36th in the final standings while missing four races.

 Hooters came back in 2003, but with far less money.
 The team scaled back to only a limited schedule.
-Geoffrey Bodine drove the car in the Bud Shootout at Daytona and Brett ran 5 early season races before Hooters pulled the plug, leaving the team with no sponsor.
+Geoff Bodine drove the car in the Bud Shootout at Daytona and Brett ran 5 early season races before Hooters pulled the plug, leaving the team with no sponsor.
 To compound problems, that same weekend in practice Brett was involved in a horrifying crash that sidelined him for several weeks.
-His brother Geoffrey drove the No. 11 Ford for his injured brother in its final race, finishing 39th.
+His brother Geoff drove the No. 11 Ford for his injured brother in its final race, finishing 39th.
 With no major sponsorship for his team and most of his employees laid off, Brett attempted to run at Indy in a fan-sponsored "Brick Car" where, for $500, fans would get their name on the car.
 The program was a success, but Brett failed to qualify for the race by 0.001 seconds.
 No sponsor was found and the team was sold.